-Even though all of the substances listed here are under the Maximum Contaminant Level (MCL), we feel it is important that you know exactly what was detected and how much of these substances were present in your water.
+We feel it is important that you know exactly what was detected and how much of these substances were present in your water.
 Compliance (unless otherwise noted) is based on the average level of concentration below the MCL.
 The state allows us to monitor for some contaminants less than once per year because the concentrations do not change frequently.
 Some of our data, while representative, is more than a year old.